View from the trail

 Indian Gap

-The trail was part of an old Cherokee Indian trail, which by 1839 had become the preferred route for traders, farmers, and later for Confederate soldiers, to cross the mountains.
+The Road Prong Trail also intersected at this point.
+This was another trail that was currently closed because of damage from last fall's fires.
+It was once part of an old Cherokee Indian trail.
+By 1839, the trail had become the preferred route for traders, farmers, and later for Confederate soldiers who were crossing the Smokies.

 Fenced area

-Sea of Spring Beauty
+Sea of springbeauty

 Entering Newfound Gap